kennyuzoma/oop-example/README.md

 ## Description

 Each user is an artist that wants to sign a contract with another songwriter.
-Here we solve this problem using PHP.
+Here we solve this problem using PHP from a REST API standpoint.

 ## Disclaimer